 Yasamin was so happy with her experience with Peak Leadership and everything it taught her that, the following year, she signed on to be a mentor herself.

 An avid hiker, Yasamin says she knew she wanted to be a mentor after hearing Robert Murray speak at a Peak Leadership event.
 “He was talking about his experience hiking Mount Kilimanjaro and how, as a leader, you have to show leadership, ensure everyone is working as a team and see that everyone is doing okay because you’ve still got to keep your eye on this big mountain you have to climb.”

 For many students who have busy daily lives, achieving their career goals can be as daunting as climbing a mountain.
 They barely have time to juggle competing school deadlines and heavy workloads, let alone worry about their bigger career picture.
 Yasamin says she loves helping students keep their perspective amidst the busyness.

 “Sometimes you just need a different way of looking at things,” explains Yasamin.
 “Take a step back, do things one step at a time and suddenly things aren’t as overwhelming as you first thought.
 You may be going uphill and wonder, ‘why am I doing this to myself?’
 Because when you get to the top, the pay-off is the beautiful view.”

 Interested in helping current BCIT students on their career paths?
 Consider becoming a mentor for September 2018.
-Deadline for submissions is July 3, 2018.
+Deadline for submissions is July 5, 2018, intake interviews (via phone or virtually) to take place by July 20, 2018.
 Read more about BCIT Student Association’s Mentorship Program.